kuakling/template-react-16-ssr/README.md

   - Global style
   - Can run on subfolder url
   - Deploy on docker
+- Sample GraphQL server with Playground in api-graphql directory

 ### Base (feature/base)
 From master's brance of foke [rherwig/template-react-16-ssr](https://github.com/rherwig/template-react-16-ssr)